zibous/gasverbrauch/README.md

 | INFLUXDB_USER        | Influxdb version 1.8.4 Username                            |

 ### Logging
+If `LOG_DIR=None` no logfiles will be uses, only messages based on the LOG_LEVEL will be send to the console or syslog.

 |variable                              |remarks                        |
 |--------------------------------------|-------------------------------|
 |LOG_DIR                               |disabled LOG_DIR = None        |
 |LOG_LEVEL                             |Loglevel settings              |

 ### Mqtt Brocker (optional)
+To turn this off, set `set MQTTHOST = None` otherwise all variables must contain valid values.

 | variable             | remarks                             |
 | -------------------- | ----------------------------------- |
 | MQTTAUTH             | Mqtt Brocker User and Password      |